kbimpis/myshell/README.md

 **Built-in functions:**

+	cd:
-	cd: Works just like in other shells, changes current directory to the argument passed to cd. createalias/destroyalias: Creates/Destroys alias
+ 		Works just like in other shells, changes current directory to the argument passed to cd.

+	createalias/destroyalias:
+ 		Creates/Destroys alias

+	myHistory:
-	myHistory: displays previously used commands as well as their corresponding number, by order of last to first, up to a certain number of commands, myHistory [number]: runs command with corresponding number
+ 		displays previously used commands as well as their corresponding number, by order of last to first, up to a certain number of commands

+	myHistory [number]:
+ 		runs command with corresponding number

+	quit:
-	quit: exits the shell.
+ 		exits the shell.

 **Usage:**
 make all (compile)